loda-lang/loda-programs/programs/oeis/list6.md

 * [A315247](http://oeis.org/A315247) ([L14 program](315/A315247.asm)): Coordination sequence Gal.5.87.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315256](http://oeis.org/A315256) ([L32 program](315/A315256.asm)): Coordination sequence Gal.5.111.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315257](http://oeis.org/A315257) ([L35 program](315/A315257.asm)): Coordination sequence Gal.4.100.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315273](http://oeis.org/A315273) ([L05 program](315/A315273.asm)): Coordination sequence Gal.4.73.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315274](http://oeis.org/A315274) ([L07 program](315/A315274.asm)): Coordination sequence Gal.6.354.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315307](http://oeis.org/A315307) ([L20 program](315/A315307.asm)): Coordination sequence Gal.6.616.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315308](http://oeis.org/A315308) ([L21 program](315/A315308.asm)): Coordination sequence Gal.5.299.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.